ViLBias: Detecting and Reasoning about Bias in Multimodal Content

+Next, we quantify the effect of adding images by pairing each text-only model/regime with its closest multimodal counterpart and reporting the gap $\Delta = \mathrm{F1}_{\text{text}} - \mathrm{F1}_{\text{text+img}}$ in Figure \ref{fig:text2vlm-gap}.
+The results show that across ten matched models pairs, the average gap is \textbf{8.22} points (median \textbf{7.86}; range \textbf{1.28}–\textbf{17.67}) (We do not report proprietary API results in this result to avoid non-reproducible comparisons).
+Gaps are largest for smaller backbones and naïve fusion (e.g., DistilBERT+CLIP, $\Delta{=}17.67$) and shrink with instruction tuning (e.g., LLaMA3 family, IFT, $\Delta{=}2.10$).
+Overall, the results shows that while images can help qualitatively (rationales/grounding), our results show a consistent performance gain when moving from text-only to text+image that narrows as alignment improves.

-\paragraph{Qualitative Analysis } We present a qualitative analysis to illustrate how models reason about bias labels.
-A representative example is shown in Figure~\ref{fig:qualitative_results}.
-We also conducted error analysis, and Appendix \ref{app:prompts} Table~\ref{tab:vlm_bias_results_with_images} demonstrates that models occasionally overgeneralize by flagging bias when captions reference marginalized groups or diversity but the accompanying image lacks explicit visual markers.
-Conversely, some models rely heavily on literal textual cues, treating minor mismatches as evidence of bias.
-While models generally perform well when textual and visual information are clearly aligned, ambiguous or nuanced cases continue to expose limitations in multimodal reasoning, underscoring the need for richer context modeling in bias detection.
+\paragraph{Qualitative Analysis } We present qualitative analysis to illustrate how models reason about bias labels.
+As shown in Figure~\ref{fig:qualitative_results} and Table~\ref{tab:vlm_bias_results_with_images}, models sometimes overgeneralize by flagging bias when captions reference marginalized groups or diversity but the image lacks explicit markers, while others rely heavily on literal textual cues and treat minor mismatches as bias.
+Although they perform well when text and visuals are clearly aligned, ambiguous or nuanced cases continue to reveal limitations in multimodal reasoning, highlighting the need for richer context modeling in bias detection.